Dick Johnson (racing driver): NASCAR

 In 1989 and 1990, prompted by Palmer Tube Mills who assisted him in receiving multiple sources of sponsorship and through the company's American offshoot Redkote, Johnson made a brief foray into the NASCAR Cup Series driving a Ford Thunderbird, entering a total of seven races with a best start of eleventh at Sears Point Raceway in his first race, and a best finish of 22nd at Pocono Raceway.
 Johnson also drove a Thunderbird in the first NASCAR race held in Australia, the 1988 Goodyear NASCAR 500 at the Calder Park Thunderdome in Melbourne.
-Unfortunately for Johnson he was involved in an early race crash which put him out of the event.
+Unfortunately for Johnson, he was involved in an early race crash which put him out of the event.
+Johnson's head strategist and pit crew chief was future NASCAR Hall of Fame honoree Ray Evernham; his work with a Ford team would later catch the eye of then-Ford driver Jeff Gordon, forming one of the dominant driver/crew chief combinations of the 1990s.

 Retirement

-Dick Johnson retired from racing at the end of the 1999 season, though he remains in charge of DJR.
+Johnson retired from racing at the end of the 1999 season, though he remains in charge of DJR.
 He did however make a one-off final appearance in front of his home crowd at the Queensland 500 in 2000 with his son Steven who had taken over driving Dick's famous Number 17 and continued to for over a decade after.
 Johnson has twice written his autobiography as well as contributing to a third biography.

 In 2014, DJR announced that 51% of the team was sold to legendary team owner Roger Penske establishing DJR-Team Penske, which fields two cars in V8 Supercar racing.
-In 2019 Scott McLaughlin and Alexandre Premat scored Johnson his first Bathurst 1000 win in any capacity since 1994.
+In 2019, Scott McLaughlin and Alexandre Prémat scored Johnson his first Bathurst 1000 win in any capacity since 1994.
 Penske later sold his share in the team back to Johnson at the end of the 2020 Supercars Championship and the team reverted to Dick Johnson Racing.